-If you’ve read the first part of our Sri Lanka Trip Itinerary, you know by now I’ve been smitten by this charming island in the Indian Ocean.
+If you’ve read the first part of our 3 weeks in Sri Lanka travel Itinerary, you know by now I’ve been smitten by this charming island in the Indian Ocean.

 The last time we’ve met we were getting off the train from Kandy to Nuwara Eliya (I cannot help but add once again that this is the most beautiful train ride you’ll ever be on) and finding a vehicle to get to our new hotel.

 The experience here with regards to the accommodation was not so good for us, so I wouldn’t necessarily recommend the hotel we stayed in, but you could try the Jetwing St. Andrew’s hotel which I find to be very charming and torn from an English movie.

 Another option, also from the Jetwing hotel, is the small and cozy Cottage by Jetwing, a contemporary colonial house in the heart of Sri Lanka.

 What and where to eat in Nuwara Eliya

 This was really a soft spot as well since this village is really small and in the mountains (1868 m), there weren’t any (or at least we did not find any) restaurants per se, only the ones linked to hotels.